 1961 TO 1990

 Post the Portuguese rule, there was a burst of temple renovation, expansion and re-building.
+The happened in two ways:

-- New halls, nagarkhanas and agrashalas
+- New halls, nagarkhanas and agrashalas were added.

-- Timber roofs and Timber eaves were replaced by RCC ones.
+- Timber roofs, and timber eaves were replaced by RCC ones.

-- Latina tower added
+- Latina tower added.

 RENOVATIONS NOT REBUILDING: